Working with Attachments

 loadedDocument.Attachments.Add(attachment);

-//Saves and closes the PDF document
+//Save and close the PDF document

 loadedDocument.Save("Output.pdf");